Introduction

 What's more in it?

-Ok, so now we know that a service is just a class stored in "/application/services" folder, which extends the \engine\Service
+Ok, so now we know that a service is just a class stored in "/application/services" folder, which extends the SplitPHP\Service framework's

-class and, also, that we can, from any service, access any method of any other service, using the builtin method $this->getService()
+class, we can make any initializing using init() special method and, also, that we can, from any service, access any method of any other service, using the builtin method $this->getService().
+But what more

 can a service do?